KojiShiono/SelfDrivingCar/Model_Predictive_Control/README.md

 [Image 1: Kinematic Equations, image courtecy: Udacity]

 ### Choosing hyperparameters
-dt (time between each timestamp) is set to 50ms, while timestamp length N was chosen to be 13.
+dt (time between each timestamp) is set to 50ms, while timestamp length N was chosen to be 10.
 Given kinematic equation is still an approximaion for very short duration, it is important to keep dt small enough.
 If it is too small, however, MPC needs very large N to see far enough future, which makes computation very expensive.
 For fixed dt, N defines how far distant future MPC would take into account.
 Having too small N would not give useful prediction of future state, while too large N would make optimization computationally costly.
 In addition, depending on the order of the fitted polynomial, too large N can result in suboptimal trajectory.
 For instance, in this project, the order of the polynomial is 3, and when the polynomial covers 2 or more corners ahead, it tends to fit "S-shaped line" instead of "corner-straight-corner".
 Therefore, the value N was chosen to cover only 1 corner ahead.
 Also note that the coverage increases as the vehicle speed goes up.

 Previously tried values are: dt = [10ms, 100ms, 500ms] and N = [10:25]

 ### Handling the latency
 As mentioned above, one of the advantages using MPC is its robustness against latency.
 Especially in the real-world system, latency in actuation of physical components is inevitable.
-For this project, the physical latency is simulated as 100ms, and I dealt with it by taking the actuation commands of 2 prediction points ahead, given each point is 50ms apart.
+For this project, the physical latency is simulated as 100ms, and I dealt with it by using the position at 100ms ahead as the base, when calculating the trajectory.

+### Future work
+Udacity reviewer pointed out that N=10 and dt=100ms is the most commonly and successfully used combination of the hyperparameter for this project, and this controller will potentially be able to reach >100mph with fine-tuned cost function.
+My next goal is to achieve the very limit of this simulator.

 ---
 ## Below, instructions given by Udacity: